 As you can imagine, casinos don’t want the advantage to move from the house to the people playing the game.
 That’s why they employ both rudimentary and sophisticated ways of stopping card counters from doing their thing.
 It’s not illegal in the United Kingdom or the United States unless done with an external device.
 Yet it is something that casinos don’t like players doing and will work hard to stop them from getting away with it using several methods.

-The first and most rudimentary method employed by casinos to stop card counters from profiting is monitoring their behaviour at the card table.
+The first and most rudimentary method employed by casinos to stop card counters is monitoring their behaviour at the card table.
 This is the remit of several different people at the casino, starting with the croupier, followed by the pit bosses and then the video surveillance personnel.

 There are numerous player behaviours that those working at the casino will look out for, with the following being a good starter list: